Ghost-ai-cpu/oxen-core/README.md

 ## Vulnerability disclosure

-- Check out our [Vulnerability Response Process](https://github.com/oxen-io/oxen-docs/blob/master/docs/Contributing/VULNERABILITY_RESPONSE_LOKI.md), encourages prompt disclosure of any Vulnerabilities
+- Check out our [Vulnerability Response Process](https://github.com/worktips-io/worktips-docs/blob/master/docs/Contributing/VULNERABILITY_RESPONSE_WORKTIPS.md), encourages prompt disclosure of any Vulnerabilities

 ## Information

-Oxen is a private cryptocurrency based on Monero.
-Oxen currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Lokinet) and a messenger that offers private communications based on the Signal protocol (Session).
+Worktips is a private cryptocurrency based on Monero.
+Worktips currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Worktipsnet) and a messenger that offers private communications based on the Signal protocol (Session).

 More information on the project can be found on the website and in the whitepaper.

-Oxen is an open source project, and we encourage contributions from anyone with something to offer.
-For more information on contributing, please contact team@oxen.io
+Worktips is an open source project, and we encourage contributions from anyone with something to offer.
+For more information on contributing, please contact team@worktips.io

-## Compiling Oxen from source
+## Compiling Worktips from source

 ### Dependencies